The Sovereign UX Codex

 Violated Laws: No Design Without Consent

-Refinement Direction: Reflection must be initiated by the user, not extracted by the system.
-Add Consent Gatekeeping protocols.
+Refinement Direction: Reflection must always be user-initiated, not extracted.
+Add consent gatekeeping protocols.

-Summary: The Flame Checkpoint asks designers to clear their own distortion before invoking truth.
-But what if they skip it?
-Or worse, perform it?
+Summary: The Flame Checkpoint asks designers to clear distortion before invoking truth.
+But what if they skip it—or perform it superficially?

 Challenge Type: Framework Integrity Risk